Using the Calvin T. Ryan Library after you graduate

 You should also check with your local public library.
 Many public libraries offer access to a large number of electronic collections, though they may be less scholarly than what we have access to here.
 For example, Nebraska residents are provided with free online access to thousands of full-text magazine, journal, and newspaper articles, biographical and business information, genealogical resources, and more through NebraskAccess.

 At the Calvin T. Ryan Library, only current UNK faculty, students, and staff are eligible to use Interlibrary Loan/Document Delivery (ILL/DD) services to support their research and instructional needs.
-However, most libraries offer Interlibrary Loan services; thus, if you find a book or article that your local library does not have access to, you can request it through their Interlibrary Loan.
+However, most public libraries offer Interlibrary Loan services; thus, if you find a book or article that your local library does not have access to, you can request it through their Interlibrary Loan.

 Open Access Journals